 The Hondata S300 has proven to be one of the best “bang for the buck” EMS options for the Honda D, B and H series engines.
-With the ability to fully control every engine parameter, as well as program in new outputs such as boost control and nitrous, the S300 is a great option for everything from a daily driver to a full blown race car.
+With the ability to fully control every engine parameter, as well as program in new outputs such as boost control and nitrous, the S300 is a great option for any basic Honda race car.
 In this article we will run you through the Brewed Motorsports preferred method of hooking up a wide band oxygen sensor aka WB O2 or air fuel ratio gauge / monitor.

-- Install your wide band O2 kit per the supplied install instructions
+- We highly recommend using the AEM X series AFR gauge for the most accurate AFR/Lambda data.
+Install your wide band O2 kit per the supplied install instructions.

 - Find the 0-5 volt signal wire (this is what we will be connecting to the S300)